Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 	namespace MvcMusicStore
 	````

-1. Select **Application_Start** method and register the filter in the Unity Container.
-You will have to register the filter provider and the action filter as well:
+1. Select the **Application_Start** method and register the filter in the Unity Container.
+You will have to register the filter provider as well as the action filter.

 	(Code Snippet - _ASP.NET MVC 4 Dependency Injection - Ex03 Injecting Action Filters Global asax unity registration_)